 Court proceedings and documents can be suppressed or temporarily prohibited from publication by a legislative provision (for example, section 15A of the

 Child (Criminal Proceedings) Act 1987) or by the order of a judicial officer.
 The publication inadvertent or otherwise of suppressed information can have serious consequences for the administration of justice.
 For example, criminal trials can be prejudiced and even aborted, protected witnesses can be placed in danger, and commercially sensitive or confidential information can be revealed.
 The Court's Media Manager advises journalists and media lawyers when non-publication and suppression orders are made, varied or revoked.
-If there is any doubt regarding the suppression or non-publication of any proceedings or documents, please contact the Media Manager to opt-in to the distribution list.
+If there is any doubt regarding the suppression or non-publication of any proceedings or documents, please contact the Media Manager to opt-in to the non-publication orders

 Online court lists